chiefpunk/Gatsby-React-Portfolio-Site/content/about/index.md

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Lincoln University](http://www.lincolnuca.edu/), I have participated in a wide range of web projects(from small to large scale), and learned how to collaborate with team members, great attitude in development process, project management, meet deadlines and risk management.
+Shortly after graduating from [Hanoi University of Science & Technology](https://en.hust.edu.vn/), I have participated in a wide range of web projects(from small to large scale), and learned how to collaborate with team members, great attitude in development process, project management, meet deadlines and risk management.

 Here are a few technologies I've been working with recently: